mcneel/rhino.inside/Autodesk/Revit/doc/gh-components.md

   <tr>
     <td><img src="GH/WallByCurve.png" alt="ColumnByCurve" width="32"></td>
     <td>Wall By Curve</td>
-    <td>Create a Revit Wall Object using a plan curve</td>
+    <td>Create a Revit Wall Object using a plan curve.
+The Level, Type, Height and other properties can be specified.
+See the component help for options.</td>
   </tr>
   <tr>
     <td><img src="GH/DirectShapeByGeometry.png" alt="AddDirectShapeByGeometry" width="32"></td>
     <td>Add DirectShape Geometry</td>
-    <td>Create a Directshape Element using a plan curve.
-This is the most generic way to import Geometry.</td>
+    <td>Create a Directshape Element from a Rhino Geometry.
+This is the most flexible way to import Geometry.</td>
   </tr>
   <tr>
     <td><img src="GH/DirectShapeCategories.png" alt="DirectShapeCategories" width="32"></td>